Armok628/csl2/README.md

 This project also makes use of my own hash table implementation, called [semstable](../../../semstable), with a slight modification to allow hash tables to be case-insensitive.

-##### To create a header for new built-in functions:
+##### To create source files for new built-in functions:
 1. Make the header (with include guards) and `#include "core.h"` to gain access to its macros.
-2. Include your header in core.h so it can be loaded by the rest of the language automatically.
-3. Make an init function and add a call to it to `init_dict` in namespace.c.
+3. Make an init function at the bottom of the source file, and declare it in the header.
+2. Include your header in namespace.h and add a call to the new init function in `init_dict`.

 ##### To create a new built-in function:
 1. Write the C function.
 It must take only object pointers (or void) and return an object pointer.
-2. Use the `STACK(name,argc)` macro to generate a stack-based function.
+2. Use the `STACK(name,argc)` macro after the function definition to generate a stack-based function.
-4. Use the `CORE(name,args)` macro in the header to make the function visible.
-3. Use the `INIT(lispname,cname)` macro in an init function to make the function available.
+3. Use the `INIT(lispname,cname)` macro in the init function to make the function available.

 ##### Memory management guidelines for new functions:
 Reference counters must always be incremented by `incr_refs` and decremented by `decr_refs`,